ktsu-dev/PhysicalQuantity/README.md

+# ⚠️ DEPRECATED

+**This project is no longer maintained.** Its functionality has been moved to [ktsu.Semantics](https://github.com/ktsu-dev/Semantics).

+Please migrate to the new library for continued support and updates.

+---

 # ktsu.PhysicalQuantity

 `PhysicalQuantity` is a .NET library that provides a robust framework for working with physical quantities, supporting a wide range of units and conversions.